 The first thing that you should do is make certain lifestyle changes, removing possible contributing factors.
 Eat a diet that facilitates soft bowel movement and get moderate exercise.

 Your doctor may advise you to soak your buttocks and hips using warm water in a ‘sitz bath’ and you may be prescribed some creams to be applied for pain relief.
 If these remedies do not help, or haemorrhoids are bleeding a lot, your doctor may advise a procedure to treat them.

-At Medcare, we utilize several laser-based methods to treat all different stages/types of haemorrhoids, these laser-based methods are time tested, safe, extremely effective and bypass most conventional surgery complications and pain.
+At Medcare, we utilize several laser-based methods to treat all different stages/types of haemorrhoids or piles, these laser-based methods are time tested, safe, extremely effective and bypass most conventional surgery complications and pain.
 In fact 85% of the haemorrhoids cases we treat are completed within less than 10 minutes.

-The treatment involves no cutting or removal of any tissue, but simply surface laser application or EndoLaser ablation of the haemorrhoids or ultrasound guided ligation of haemorrhoids or a combination of all these methods.
+The haemorrhoids or piles treatment involves no cutting or removal of any tissue, but simply surface laser application or EndoLaser ablation of the haemorrhoids or ultrasound guided ligation of haemorrhoids or a combination of all these methods.

 In some cases, it may be necessary to perform a surgery to remove the haemorrhoids.
 An alternative to traditional surgery is stapled haemorrhoidopexy or a minimally invasive procedure is rubber band ligation.
 Your doctor will know which treatment is most suitable for your condition.

 A: The pain and bleeding from haemorrhoids can be a recurrent discomfort, so you will want relief.
 In some cases, haemorrhoids may lead to complications, such as strangulated or thrombosed haemorrhoids.
 So it’s best to seek medical advice and follow the line of treatment.